LDZuckerman/DKISTSegmentation/README.md

 These segmentation pipelines are currently implemented for data in .sav and .fits formats, with examples using IBIS and DKIST data.

-For possible future integration with the SunPy package, we first convert test data to SunPy maps, and outputs are converted to SunPy maps as well.
+For integration with the SunPy package, we first convert test data to SunPy maps, and outputs are converted to SunPy maps as well.

 ## Conda Environment